 Many roads on Koh Samui are in poor condition, including parts of the island's main coastal ring road.

 These road conditions, combined with the general bad driving habits of the local drivers, can make hitting the road on the Koh Samui nerve-racking and unsafe for the inexperienced.

 Look out for the local water buffalo which saunter across the road occasionally.
 Not something you want to meet while speeding along on your scooter!

 The majority of locals who travel around the island on motorcycles, often with their wife and kids along for the ride, don't wear helmets and often travel at high speeds These factors that have resulted in Koh Samui having one of the highest rates of road traffic accidents in Thailand.
 If you aren't an experienced scooter rider, it's probably a good idea to avoid it all together.
 If you are, proceed with care and wear a helmet!

-However, if you decide you want to bike it around on your own, check out our article on licenses in Thailand before you ride.
-Do you need a license to ride in Thailand?
+However, if you decide you want to bike it around on your own, check out our article on licenses in Thailand before you ride, and find out why you definitely need a license to ride in Thailand.